sipcapture/homer/docs/OOM.md

-**Retention interacts with this.** `runRetention` deletes on `timestamp` while tables are partitioned by `date`, so a cutoff inside a day removes only part of a file and DuckLake records a **row-level delete file** — which makes the native compactor skip that table for as long as the delete file stays active.
-A cutoff that lands on a date boundary retires whole files and leaves compaction working.
-Since the cutoff is `now` minus the window, it almost never falls on midnight, and with `retention_unit: hours` it essentially never does.
-Expect the oldest retained partition to block native compaction of its table until the cutoff moves past it; the rest of the lake is unaffected, and the DuckDB engine still handles those tables.
+**Retention interacts with this.** `runRetention` deletes on `timestamp` while tables are partitioned by `date`, so a cutoff inside a day removes only part of a file and DuckLake records a **row-level delete file**.
+Since the cutoff is `now` minus the window it almost never falls on midnight, and with `retention_unit: hours` it essentially never does, so expect one such partition per table with retention on.
+Only that partition is skipped — every other partition still compacts — and it becomes eligible again once the cutoff moves past it.

 Additionally, each native cycle takes a `VACUUM INTO` copy of the catalog first (keeping the last 3), and verifies afterwards that the catalog still has exactly